sahuljr7/Sahul_Devbook/README.md

 2. **Install Dependencies**: Navigate to the project directory and install the necessary dependencies by running `npm install`.

-3. **Configure Environment Variables**: Set up any required environment variables.
-Refer to the `.env.example` file for guidance.

-4. **Run the Application**: Start the development server by running `npm start`.
+3. **Run the Application**: Start the development server by running `npm start`.
 The website should now be accessible at `http://localhost:3000`.

-5. **Customize and Deploy**: Customize the website according to your preferences.
+4. **Customize and Deploy**: Customize the website according to your preferences.
 Add your own educational resources, tweak the design, and tailor it to your audience.
 Once ready, deploy the website to your preferred hosting platform.

 ## Contributing